csci312a-f23/project-ellen/README.md

 [![Node.js CI](https://github.com/csci312a-f23/project-ellen/actions/workflows/node.js.yml/badge.svg?branch=test-pull-request)](https://github.com/csci312a-f23/project-ellen/actions/workflows/node.js.yml)

+# Project Description
+Project MiddHousing
+MiddHousing is a webApp that allows students to find accurate information about individual dorm rooms and rate previous rooms they have lived in.
+Students will also have the ability to sort their searches based on specific preferences and see the campus map for specific locations.

 # Project Skeleton

 TODO: Implement CI badges, provide a link to the deployed version of your application, and provide a brief description of the application functionality.